juhp/dl-fedora/README.md

 `dl-fedora --run 34` : will download Fedora 34 Workstation and boot the Live image with qemu-kvm.

+`dl-fedora --local rawhide` : shows the current locally available image (as well as the latest one).

 By default dl-fedora downloads to `~/Downloads/`, but if you create `~/Downloads/iso/` it will use that directory instead.